Prestopia300/TCSS445-DatabaseUI/README.md

 # TCSS445-DatabaseUI
-This is my final project for my Databases class.
+This is the final project for my Databases class.
 It uses MySQL for the database, and python's tkinter library to create the UI.

 ----------------------------------------------------------------------------------------------------- <br />